getdirty75/asymetrics/src/articles/label-story-3-wahever-records.md

 Friend and collaborator[ **Alex Dayo**](https://www.instagram.com/alexdayo_drummingschool/?hl=en) once shared an expression with me: *“it’s not looking at 3 stones that you're going to find a diamond “* so I’m trying to do as many stones as possible and I choose the best ones, I find lots of diamond-people in the process !

-<iframe width="100%" height="380" src="https://www.youtube-nocookie.com/embed/IPNCyBFupek" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="100%" height="380" src="https://www.youtube-nocookie.com/embed/IPNCyBFupek" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen referrerpolicy="origin"></iframe>

 <br>